philpagel/ET54.py/README.md

     pytest -v ET54_test_voltage.py

-As the load has no external sensing wires, the length and diameter of your test leads matters.
+As the load has no external sensing wires, the length and diameter of your test leads matter.
 Keep them short and as big as you can.
-Using the lead compensation feature of the device before startung the tests may help, too.
+Using the lead compensation feature of the device before starting the tests may help, too.

 Currently, only channel 1 of the load is tested, even if you have a 2-channel device.